AdamKilbo/barrenLand/README.md

 # How to run

 It is the easiest to run this project by loading the project into eclipse and using the testRunner.java file's main function.
+This will automatically run the two test cases above and print out their respective answers.
+Then if you wish to input your own coordinates you will be able to do so after the test cases run.

+# Dependencies and outside material used.

+This program uses the JUnit framework for testing purposes.
+You can find out more about it here: http://junit.org/junit4/

+I grabbed a function and a test off of Stackoverflow to sort the HashMap that stores the field key/values into a smallest -> largest order, as well as a JUnit test to ensure that it works.
+You can find the code here: http://stackoverflow.com/a/2581754.
+The code is also clearly marked with comments in the program proper within the MapUtil.java and testRunner.java files where it is used.